Panzer Lehr Division: Assault on Dinant

 After a day spent on reorganising the attack, Panzer Lehr finally got underway.
 It fought its way through St. Hubert and the road to Dinant and the Meuse again seemed open.

 The assaulting unit, the 902nd Panzergrenadier Regiment, was met by heavy resistance.
 Nor was the advance to become any easier thereafter.
 On 23 December, the division fought all day to reduce the town of Rochefort, suffering heavy casualties.
 The Americans finally withdrew – their casualties 25 men killed and 15 men wounded, after holding off an elite panzer division for an entire day.

 Bayerlein later compared the defence of Rochefort to that of Bastogne.
-Panzer Lehr made two rescue attempts to save 2nd Panzer and succeeded in retaking Humain, but unable to go any further.
+Panzer Lehr made two rescue attempts to save 2nd Panzer and succeeded in retaking Humain, but was unable to go any further.
 After another failed rescue effort by 9th Panzer, Panzer Lehr was ordered to fall back.
 Of the 2nd Panzer Kampfgruppe, only Major Cochenhausen and 600 or so of his men managed to escape on foot, abandoning almost all of the division's armor to the advancing Allies.
 The Meuse would not be reached; Wacht Am Rhein had failed.